tarantool/cartridge-cli/README.rst

     cartridge repair remove-instance UUID [flags]

-Removes instance with specified UUID from cluster.
-If specified instance isn't found, raises an error.
+Removes an instance with the specified UUID from cluster.
+If the specified instance isn't found, raises an error.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set leader